AdobeDocs/audience-manager.en/help/using/c-features/traits/trait-device-targeting.md

 snippet: y
 ---

-# Device Targeting With Platform-level Keys{#device-targeting-with-platform-level-keys}
+# Device Targeting With Platform-level Keys {#device-targeting-with-platform-level-keys}

 Describes the common platform-level key-value pairs you can use to target users with device-related variables across all properties in your Audience Manager account.